 en lien avec l'exposition Autres Maîtres de l'Inde, et prolongeant le cycle Grands maîtres du cinéma indien, quatre séances de cinéma proposent des films documentaires réalisés en Inde au cours de ces dernières années.

-discover the other masters of India with an art historian and storytellers, for an original and poetic tour through the heart of Adivasi's India.
+Discover the other masters of India with an art historian and storytellers, for an original and poetic tour through the heart of Adivasi's India.

-samples from the audio tour
+Samples from the audio tour

-the exhibition visit
+the exhibition path

 This introductory section illustrates the tribal situation in India during the colonial, postcolonial and contemporary periods by showcasing texts, maps and photographs.
 It allows the exhibition to distinguish itself from the tendentious stereotypes that are usually associated with "adivasi" people and communities, by highlighting their historical dimension and their contemporary status.

-section 2 - the people
+Section 2 - the people

 - Bhuta sculptures (Karnataka)